BrookenRecord/studio-activity/README.md

 ## Why does the plugin ask for so many Discord permissions?

-When you link your Discord account, Discord will ask you to authorize the **`sdk.social_layer_presence`** scope.
+When you link your Discord account, Discord asks you to authorize the **`sdk.social_layer_presence`** scope.
 That scope is broader than what the plugin actually uses.
 Here's why.

 Roblox Studio plugins run in a sandbox and can't speak Discord's local RPC protocol that desktop apps use.
 The only way to update Discord activity from inside Studio is to POST to Discord's **Headless Sessions API**.
 To call that API, Discord requires the `sdk.social_layer_presence` OAuth scope, which is an umbrella scope for the Social SDK.
 It grants more than activity writes: it also lets an app connect to Discord's gateway on your behalf and read and write your relationships (your friends list).